steve1316/granblue-automation-pyautogui/README.md

 # This is also a comment.

 Turn 1:
-    // On Turn 1, the 6th summon will be summoned.
-The character on the first position will use their
+    // On Turn 1, the following commands will be executed in order:
-    // 2nd and then 4th skill.
-Then the character on the third position will use their 3rd skill.
-    // Finally, the bot will attack to end the turn. summon(6)
+    // 6th Summon is envoked, character 1 uses Skill 2 and then Skill 4,
+    // and finally character 3 uses Skill 3.
+    summon(6)
     character1.useSkill(2).useSkill(4)
     character3.useSkill(3)
 end

 # The bot will keep clicking the Attack button until it reaches the 5th turn.
-// Keywords are case-insensitive.
-So long as you spell them correctly, the bot will
-// have no trouble reading your combat script. tURn 5:
-    CharActer2.USEskill(2)
+Turn 5:
+    character2.useSkill(2)
 end

 // Use the exit keyword to leave the raid without retreating.
-Recommended if you are farming raids and
-// only want the bot to be in each raid for a certain number of turns before moving on to the next raid. exit
+// Useful when you want to farm multiple raids at once. exit

 ```